realworldocaml/book/en/command-line-parsing.md

 ((typ ocaml)(name command-line-parsing/basic_md5_succinct.ml))
 ```

-We'll now go through some of the more advanced features of the library
+Now that we have the basics in place, the rest of the chapter will
-for the rest of the chapter.
+examine some of the more advanced features of `Command`.

 ## Argument types